Accelerated Christian Education: Subjects

+Examinations and progress

-A new student is given a diagnostic test, and the test results place the student at appropriate levels by subject.
-Students are required to set daily goals for work completion, score PACE goals correctly and completely, and are generally expected to complete a PACE within two to three weeks (depending on the school).
-Students are given review activities at certain points in a PACE (called "Checkups") and a test at its culmination (Self Test).
+ACE's curriculum website states that curriculum progression is flexible, with students proceeding at their own pace.
+Students are given review exercises at certain points in a PACE (Checkups) and a test at its culmination (Self Test).
 Supervisors do not answer PACE questions nor do they give the answer, but guide students and encourage them to find the answer on their own.
 Should material in some PACE subjects be challenging, supervisors may need to adjust the students' goals accordingly.
 The passing score for the PACE Test can be from 80% to 90%, also depending on the corresponding school.

-Students who fail (including those who have committed minor or major scoring violations) (for example, a 100% on all three Checkups and the Self Test, and a 42% on the PACE Test) are mandated to take what measures the school provides to pass the failed PACE subject (such as repeating both the Self Test and PACE Test, just the PACE Test, or the entire PACE).
+Students fail if they commit minor or major scoring violations (for example, a 100% on all three Checkups and the Self Test, and a 42% on the PACE Test) or rush through PACE content (including Tests) with little or no accuracy.
+Students are then mandated to take appropriate measures to pass the failed PACE subject.
+This varies depending on the school, and may require repeating both the Self Test and PACE Test, just the PACE Test, or the entire PACE.